Site icon The Rural Think Tank

 What churches often miss

 Many churches still operate as if physical presence equals relational centrality.
 If students are in the room, leaders may assume the church is meeting them inside the main world that shapes them.
+Research from Common Sense Media and Hopelab confirms that social media remains a formation environment that most churches have not learned to engage with.

 But that is not always true.